raku-community-modules/DBIish/README.md

     my $dbh = DBIish.connect('Oracle', database => 'XE', :user<sysadm>, :password('secret'));

-By default connections to Oracle will apply this session alteration in an attempt to ensure the formatted "TIMESTAMP WITH TIME ZONE" field string will be compatable with DateTime and returned to the user as DateTime.new($ts\_str).
+By default connections to Oracle will apply this session alteration in an attempt to ensure the formatted "TIMESTAMP WITH TIME ZONE" field string will be compatible with DateTime and returned to the user as DateTime.new($ts\_str).

     ALTER SESSION SET nls_timestamp_tz_format = 'YYYY-MM-DD"T"HH24:MI:SS.FFTZR'